playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 While we were able to use the `constructor` to set up our event listeners in previous code samples, we need to explicitly have a `setup` function in this code sample.

-This is because our `ViewChild` element reference isn't available until `AfterViewInit`, and isn't immediately accessible from `constructor`
+This is because our `ViewChild` element reference isn't available until `AfterViewInit`, and isn't immediately accessible from `constructor`:

 <!-- Editor's note: This is true even with {static: true} -->